 For example, AI lead gen tools are becoming an increasingly popular choice for advisors who want to connect with high-intent leads, without taking time away from their existing clients.
 The way these tools function varies; some deliver a set number of leads to your inbox, while others equip you with AI-generated marketing content that you can use to contact prospects.
 However, they all typically rely on deep data analysis to help you better target your marketing efforts.

 SmartAsset AMP (Advisor Marketing Platform) is another option to consider if you’re looking for a way to automate lead generation.
-SmartAsset AMP uses a holistic approach to help growth-focused RIAs connect with qualified leads who are ready to work with a financial professional.
-From building your pipeline to verifying referrals, SmartAsset AMP can help you optimize your marketing efforts and lead generation efforts.
+SmartAsset AMP uses a holistic approach to help growth-focused RIAs connect with investors based on location and asset levels.
+From building your pipeline to verifying referrals, SmartAsset AMP can help you optimize your marketing and lead generation efforts.

 8. Billing Software